kellykindla/FinalProject/README.md

 Similarly, it would be interesting to include more crime data to determine if it impacts the latest listing price in any way or changes the weight of the crime occurrence variable.

 We would also like to fine-tune the EDA and cleaning process by categorizing or binning every crime type that was reported.
+The includes keeping the “rape” category to use for visualizations even though it does not have a location associated with each incident.

 During the data analysis phase, we added the time of day for each crime incident (Morning, Afternoon, Evening, and Night).
 We would like to see if the time of day a crime occurred would impact the house listing price.